What is financial wellness? It's part of our mission.

 - Linda Hale, Wisconsin Credit Union League

-We foster financial literacy in a variety of ways, including:
+We foster financial wellness in a variety of ways, including:

 - Reality Days at Area High Schools: We sponsor and coordinate life-like simulations designed to give a window into income, expenses and budgeting needed to help navigate post-high school life.
 Students are given life scenarios and are sent to different stations where they make decisions about child care, housing, clothing, food and entertainment as they maintain and balance their checking accounts, pay off debt and save for rainy days and the future.